AmerBecic/ShoppingApplication/README.md

 Previous version was built in .Net Framework, while this is that same project upgraded to .Net Core

-This repository is moved to Azure DevOps - https://dev.azure.com/amerbecic999/ShoppingApplication
+This repository is also on - https://dev.azure.com/amerbecic999/ShoppingApplication

 API website: https://shoppingapplicationapi.azurewebsites.net/swagger/index.html